rtxx/scripts/packy/README.md

 Packy can search, download and check for updates for AUR packages.
 It's still a bit of work to install the package, but it's in line with what the [Arch Wiki](https://wiki.archlinux.org/title/System_maintenance#Be_careful_with_unofficial_packages) recommends.

-Packy can check for updates to all installed AUR packages but ***cannot*** update them automatically.
-Maybe in the future, but to me, it's not a priority.
+Packy can check for updates for all installed AUR packages, but ***cannot*** update them automatically.
+Maybe in the future, but to me, it's not a priority, as I limit the use of AUR to a minimum.

 <p align="right">(<a href="#top">back to top</a>)</p>